jeffman/Mother2GbaTranslation/README.md

 ![](./screenshots/sc4.png) ![](./screenshots/sc5.png) ![](./screenshots/sc6.png)

 ### Dependencies
 If you want to just use the graphical tool to help with the translation, you just need .NET 4.5.1.
-If you want to actually compile the hack code and test it out, you will need [armips](https://github.com/Kingcom/armips).
+If you want to actually compile the hack code and test it out, you will need [armips](https://github.com/Kingcom/armips) and xkas.
 The Hack is somewhat stable, but there are a few major issues we need to fix, such as calling your dad crashes the game.